 On initial attach the fips_rng_post() function is run.

-Only after all of the above does the swrand provider register with the cryptographic framework for both random number generation and seeding of the swrand generator.
+Only after all of the above does the swrand provider register with the cryptographic framework.

 The swrand_get_entropy() is where all the real work happens when the KCF random pool calls into swrand.
 This function can be called in either blocking or non blocking mode.
 The only difference between blocking and non blocking is that the later will return EAGAIN if there is insufficient entropy to generate the randomness, the former blocks indefinitely.

 A global uint32_t entropy_bits is used to track how much entropy is available.

 When a request is made to swrand_get_entropy() we loop until we have the available requested amount of randomness.
 First checking if the number of remaining entropy in srndpool is below 20 bytes, if it is then we block waiting for more entropy (or return EGAIN if non blocking mode).

 Then we determine how many bytes of entropy to extract, it is the minimum of the total requested and 20 bytes.
 We then update the output buffer and continue the loop until we have generated the requested about.

 The swrand_seed_entropy() function is used to mix entropy from an external source via the KCF random_add_entropy() call.
 It xors the input into srndpool without touching the pointers, so although it changes subsequent output from the pool, no new entropy is added by this call.

 This applies only to SPARC processors with either an S2 core (T2, T3, T3+) or to S3 core (T4, T5, M5, M6) both CPU families use the same n2rng driver and the same on chip system for the RNG.

 The n2rng driver provides the interface between the hyper-privilged access to the RNG registers on the CPU and KCF.